plusql/hsqldb-snaphot-20150628/README.md

 # hsqldb
 This is a fork of the HyperSQL Database project.
 HyperSQL is a subversion project hosted on SourceForge.
-We use it as a model for row-store oriented database architecture.
+We use it as a model for row-oriented database architecture.

 /base version 2.x